uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/containers/concurrent_hash_map_cls/accessors.rst

 ===========================

 Member classes ``concurrent_hash_map::accessor`` and ``concurrent_hash_map::const_accessor`` are called `accessors`.
-Accessors allows multiple threads to concurrently access the key-value pairs in ``concurrent_hash_map``.
+Accessors allow multiple threads to concurrently access the key-value pairs in ``concurrent_hash_map``.
-Accessor is called `empty` if it does not point to any item.
+An accessor is called `empty` if it does not point to any item.

 ``accessor`` member class
 -------------------------